albertkso/web50-project2-chat/README.md

 ## Web Programming with Python and JavaScript ##

+### Setup ###

+To set up the web application do the following

+* create a new virtual environment
+* execute the following commands

+  pip install -r requirements.txt export FLASK_APP=application.py
+  flask run

 ### Implementation Notes ###

 The key files of the chat web application are as follows.